-BluePath dogs come from two remarkable organizations – Project 2 Heal in Waxhaw, NC and Southeastern Guide Dogs in Palmetto, FL.
+BluePath dogs come from three remarkable organizations – Project 2 Heal in Waxhaw, NC, Guide Dog Foundation for the Blind in Smithtown, NY, and Southeastern Guide Dogs in Palmetto, FL.
 Both organizations breed some of the finest Labrador and Golden retrievers in the country.
 The dogs are “purpose-bred,” meaning they possess the superior health and temperament that will allow them to be successful as service dogs.

 Puppy Raising Program

 Our dedicated volunteer puppy raisers teach eight-week-old puppies basic obedience skills and appropriate house manners.
 They socialize the puppies to everything the world has to offer, enabling them to develop comfort with a variety of sights, sounds and experiences.
 Puppy raisers give the dogs a solid foundation and prepare them for the next phase of their service dog training.

 At about 14 months of age, BluePath dogs begin training with a professional instructor.
 We build on the foundation of the Puppy Raising Program and teach the dogs more advanced behaviors.
 These include skills like “anchoring,” when a dog learns how to stop a child from wandering or bolting, and “visit,” in which a dog rests his head on a child to provide support.